mathiasbynens/he/README.md

 #### `encodeEverything`

 The default value for the `encodeEverything` option is `false`.
 This means that `encode()` will not use any character references for printable ASCII symbols that don’t need escaping.
 Set it to `true` to encode every symbol in the input string.
+When set to `true`, this option takes precedence over `allowUnsafeSymbols` (i.e. setting the latter to `true` in such a case has no effect).

 ```js
 // Using the global default setting (defaults to `false`):